TAO-Dataset/tao/docs/download.md

     NOTE: The rest of these instructions assume you are downloading the `train` split.
 Simply replace `train` with `val` everywhere to run on `val`.

 1. Download HACS videos.

-    1. Option 1: Please request a download URL by filling out this form: https://forms.gle/hZD612H5TXDQDozv9 .
+Please request a download URL by filling out this form: https://forms.gle/hZD612H5TXDQDozv9 .
 We will send you the URL within 24 hours.
     1. Alternatively, you can download the videos directly from YouTube by following instructions [here](./download_hacs_alt.md).